Coffeelot/cw-racingapp/README.md

 ADD COLUMN revoked TINYINT DEFAULT 0;
 ```
 You also need to change out the old GPS/fob items to the new one, see setup section.
-You might also want to read up on the new system, see Racing App section.
+You might also want to read up on the new system, see User Management section.

 # Dependencies
 * [qb-menu](https://github.com/qbcore-framework/qb-menu)